zbtolon/get-support/datacenter-migration.md

 ## What do I do if I don’t have the skills to migrate?
 {: #migrate-skills}

 Application migration can be a complex undertaking.
 Not the least of these are the skills that are required to do this.
 If code changes are required to the application, make sure that you have the required programming skills.
-This is particularly the case with older systems where skills might be in short supply or there's a lack of documentation or knowledge about the system itself.
-If there's significant effort and the system is particularly critical to the business, consider investing in paid services or other migration services to help you.
+This is the case with older systems where skills might be in short supply or there's a lack of documentation or knowledge about the system itself.
+If there's significant effort and the system is critical to the business, consider investing in paid services or other migration services to help you.

 ## How do I get general help with the migration?
 {: #gen-migration}